Recently, there has been a lot of controversial information about smoking and dementia. Does it damage brain health?

 More studies, however, need to be conducted to establish the link between dementia and SHS.

 Research that Finds No Link between Smoking and Dementia

 While many studies ascertain that smoking increases the risk of dementia, some strongly state that smoking is not related to dementia risk.

-The study was conducted from the University of Kentucky and the researchers said that they used a different method known as “competing risk analysis” to analyze data.
+The study was conducted at the University of Kentucky and the researchers said that they used a different method known as “competing for risk analysis” to analyze data.